Published March 24, 2024. Updated November 22, 2024. Open access. | Purchase book ❯ |

 Distribution: Dendrophidion brunneum is widely distributed along the Tumbesian lowlands and adjacent Andean foothills of northwestern Perú and western Ecuador (Fig. 2), with an isolated population in the mid-elevation montane forests of Pichincha and Imbabura provinces.
 Some snakes in this northern population were previously confused with D. bivittatus,9 but are morphologically more similar to D. brunneum.

-Etymology: The genus name Dendrophidion comes from the Greek words dendron (=tree) and ophidion (=small snake).10 The specific epithet brunneum (=brown in Latin)10 refers to the dorsal coloration of some individuals.
+Etymology: The genus name Dendrophidion comes from the Greek words dendron (=tree) and ophidion (=small snake).10 The specific epithet brunneum (=brown in Latin)10 refers to the dorsal coloration in some specimens, particularly those occurring on the dry forests of western Ecuador.

 See it in the wild: The Brown Forest-Racer is not uncommon throughout the southern portion of its distribution in Ecuador.
 In Loja province, for example, Dendrophidion brunneum is one of the most frequently encountered diurnal snakes, with sightings occurring at a rate of about once every few days, particularly in rural areas having remnants of native vegetation.
 The racers are most easily spotted by walking along forest trails or small dirt roads during sunny mornings at the end of the rainy season (April–May).